hellerve/blog/wip/Carp.md

 elegant.
 Though, let me be frank with you here: when you are working with Carp for some time, you’ll likely discover bugs.
 A source of some of the more interesting bugs historically has been the combination of the module system with defining data types.
-I’m currently working on fixing some name mangling problems with types in modules, for instance.
+For instance, I’m currently working on fixing some name mangling problems with types in modules.
 As I said, Carp is still in flux, and sometimes we have to get our hands dirty.

 #### Special forms